panrg/questions/draft-trammell-panrg-questions.md

 The fourth question: how can interfaces to the transport and application layers support the use of path awareness?

+## Implications of Path Awareness for the Data Plane

+In the current Internet, the basic assumption that at a given time t all traffic for a given flow will traverse a single path, for some definition of path, generally holds.
+In a path aware network, this assumption no longer holds.
+The failure of this assumption has implications for the design of protocols above a path-aware network layer.

+For example, one advantage of multipath communication is that a given end-to-end flow can be "sprayed" along multiple paths in order to confound attempts to collect data or metadata from those flows for pervasive surveillance purposes {{?RFC7624}}.
+However, the benefits of this approach are reduced if the upper-layer protocols use linkable identifiers on packets belonging to the same flow across different paths.
+Clients may mitigate linkability by opting to not re-use cleartext connection identifiers, such as TLS session IDs or tickets, on separate paths.
+The privacy-conscious strategies required for effective privacy in a path-aware Internet are only possible if higher-layer protocols such as TLS permit clients to obtain unlinkable identifiers.

+The fifth question: how should transport-layer and higher layer protocols be redesigned to work most effectively over a path-aware networking layer?

+## What is an Endpoint?

+The vision of path-aware networking articulated so far makes an assumption that path properties will be disseminated to endpoints on which applications are running (terminals with user agents, servers, and so on).
+However, incremental deployment may require that a path-aware network "core" be used to interconnect islands of legacy protocol networks.
+In these cases, it is the gateways, not the application endpoints, that receive path properties and make path selections for that traffic.
+The interfaces provided this gateway are necessarily different than those a path-aware networking layer provides to its transport and application layers, and the path property information the gateway needs and makes available over those interfaces may also be different.

+The sixth question: how is path awareness (in terms of vocabulary and interfaces) different when applied to tunnel and overlay endpoints?

 ## Operating a Path Aware Network

 The network operations model in the current Internet architecture assumes that